CONSTITUTION OF THE CANTERBURY SOCIALIST SOCIETY

 - To do all such things as are incidental or conducive to the attainment of the above objects.

-We take socialism to mean the political goal of bringing the working class to power at all levels of society in order to establish a system where production is organized rationally to meet human need, rather than for the accumulation of private wealth.
+We take socialism to mean the political goal of bringing the working class to power at all levels of society in order to establish a system where production is rationally organised to meet human need, rather than for the accumulation of private wealth.

 While attendance and participation in our events is open to all, membership is based on agreement to section “II.
 Purpose”.
 Membership grants the right to submit motions and vote on them at any AGM or SGM of the CSS, and to be elected to the Executive Committee.
 Members will be encouraged to be in discussion with one another, as well as the acting executive, in order to pursue the goals of the Society as well as organise and support its events.

-Members will also contribute dues of thirty (30) dollars per year (payment in installments can be arranged with the Executive) to the Canterbury Socialist Society which will be managed with internal transparency in order to pursue the objects of the society in section “II.
+Members will also contribute dues of thirty (30) dollars per year (payment in installments can be arranged with the Executive) to the Canterbury Socialist Society which will be managed with internal transparency in order to pursue the objectives of the society in section “II.
 Purpose” and section “VI.
 Standing Orders”

 Members may opt to contribute further regular payments to the Canterbury Socialist Society as a way to help ensure the financial flexibility of the Society.